If you’re a marketer, you must have seen a bajillion articles with the same or similar title. Honestly, I get irritated with that as well.

 A marketing team’s woes

-Marketing and sales teams are different teams.
+Marketing and sales processes are different.
 Or are they?

 The sales process is straightforward.
 You prospect for leads, make a list, reach out to them, follow up and close.
 The tools you’ll need are an email account and a CRM to track pipelines and send follow-up emails.